 If you're daunted by rising tuition costs (or know someone who is), MOAA's October 2012 Military Education Guide is chock-full of useful information about financial aid options, which degrees will pay off, and how to get the most from the GI Bill.

 Discover the benefit options available to you and find out what you need to do to take advantage of them.
-This publication includes worksheets and easy-to-follow charts to help you calculate qualifying service, retired pay, and survivor annuity amounts; meet application deadlines; and determine your best health insurance options.
+This publication includes information on retired pay, survivor benefits, medical care benefits, and other nonmedical benefits.

 This publication guides you through MOAA advocacy, legislative goals, the legislative process, and myths and challenges for servicemembers in the legislative process and provides a legislative action checklist and resources.

 MOAA serves officers and their families in every stage of career and life.
-This publication is a quick reference for up-to-date necessary resources to navigate your way through your military career.
+This publication is a quick reference with resources to navigate your way through your military career.

 MOAA has created this workbook to assist you in gathering all of your family’s crucial information — from investments to legal documents, insurance policies, and more.